Nick Mira: Career

 He was accused of plagiarizing "Lean wit Me" (performed by Juice Wrld), which he denied and later demonstrated the production of the song through a video published by his Internet Money record label on YouTube.
-Mira said "I created Juice Wrld's 'Lean Wit Me' beat from scratch.
+Mira said "I created Juice WRLD's 'Lean Wit Me' beat from scratch.
 I played the guitar live in the beat, I programmed the drums and then I sent the beat for Juice to record to and make the song — just like how we always do."

+In April 2018, Mira and Taylor signed Internet Money to a joint-venture distribution deal with Alamo and Interscope Records.

-Mira and Juice WRLD's working relationship continued on the 2019 commercial project Death Race For Love.
+Mira and Juice WRLD's working relationship continued on the 2019 commercial project Death Race for Love.
 After the success of Goodbye and Good Riddance, Mira continued to frequently create and send collections of beats to the rapper, and estimated that the duo had over 100 unreleased songs in 2019.
 Mira noted that the project represented a step forward in both Juice WRLD's and Mira's artistry, and attributed the development of their sound to the experience they had gained by working with each other.
-Mira also credited hardcore rock bands as influences for the album's sound.
-On March 8, 2019, Death Race For Love was officially released, on which Mira contributed production for four tracks, including commercial standouts Empty and Robbery.
+He also credited hardcore rock bands as influences for the album's sound.
+On March 8, 2019, Death Race For Love was officially released, on which Mira contributed production for four tracks, including hit songs Empty and Robbery.
 The album reached number one on the Billboard 200 chart on March 14, 2019, with first-week sales of 165,000 album equivalents sold.

-In 2016, together with Taz Taylor, he co-founded the producer group and record label Internet Money, which has a joint venture with Alamo Records and Interscope Records.
-He also produced Lil Tecca's "Ransom" with Taz Taylor, which peaked at number four on the Billboard Hot 100.
-Later that year, he worked with Post Malone on the track "On the Road" (featuring Meek Mill and Lil Baby), off Malone's album, Hollywood's Bleeding, peaking at number 22 on the Billboard Hot 100.
+In 2019, he produced Lil Tecca's "Ransom" with Taylor, which peaked at number four on the Billboard Hot 100.
+Later that year, he worked with Post Malone on his song "On the Road" (featuring Meek Mill and Lil Baby) from his album Hollywood's Bleeding (2019), peaking at number 22 on the Billboard Hot 100.

-In 2020, Mira produced a variety of songs on Juice WRLD's first posthumous album, "Legends Never Die", including "Smile" with the Weeknd, which was added to updated version of the album in August 2020.
+In 2020, Mira produced several songs on Juice WRLD's first posthumous album, Legends Never Die, including "Smile" with the Weeknd, and Tell Me U Luv Me, which was added to updated version of the album in August 2020.
 Mira also produced tracks for other artists including "Lemonade", a collaboration with Gunna featuring Don Toliver and Nav, produced and released with Internet Money.
 The track later become a hit single worldwide, peaking at number one in the United Kingdom and the top ten of the Hot 100.

-Later during 2020, Mira contributed to the production of 10 songs on the collaborative Internet Money album B4 The Storm, which peaked at number one on the US Billboard 200 chart.
+Later during 2020, Mira contributed to the production of 10 songs on the collaborative Internet Money album B4 the Storm, which peaked at number one on the US Billboard 200 chart.
 The album included frequent collaborators Lil Tecca, TyFontaine, and 24kGoldn, all of whom Mira has continued to produce for to date.